Pillar1989/spartan-edge-esp32-boot/README.md

   2.5 If you run example 02LoadConfigBitstream, put [**board_config.ini**](extras/board_config.ini) into SDCard root folder.
   2.6 Insert the SDCard to the Spartan (Edge Accelerator) Board.

+3. ***Upload example***
-3. Connect the Spartan Board through USB Type-C wire to the PC, and install USB232 driver (chip CP2102).
+  3.1 Connect the Spartan Board through USB Type-C wire to the PC, and install USB232 driver (chip CP2102).

-4. Turn the power switch (near the USB Type-C slot) to USB side to power on the board.
+  3.2 Turn the power switch (near the USB Type-C slot) to USB side to power on the board.

-5. Open one of the library examples by Arduino IDE.
+  3.3 Open one of the library examples by Arduino IDE.

-6. Check Board & Port setting in Arduino IDE as described in last section.
+  3.4 Check Board & Port setting in Arduino IDE as described in last section.

-7. Press 'BOOT' Button on Sparton Board and last more than 1 seconds to force ESP32 enter Bootloader mode.
+  3.5 Press 'BOOT' Button on Sparton Board and last more than 1 seconds to force ESP32 enter Bootloader mode.

-8. Press 'Upload' button in Arduino IDE to upload the example ('s compiled binary) to ESP32.
+  3.6 Press 'Upload' button in Arduino IDE to upload the example ('s compiled binary) to ESP32.

+4. ***Run example***
+  4.1 Make sure the on-board DIP-switch K5 (last one) on Slave(ON) side, which enable FPGA programing by other device(MCU).
-9. Press 'RST' button on Spartan Board to startup the example.
+  4.2 Press 'RST' button on Spartan Board to startup the example.

-10. After the example bootup a few seconds, the FPGA_DONE(red color) LED on the board will light on.
+  4.3 After the example bootup a few seconds, the FPGA_DONE(red color) LED on the board will light on.

 <br>